GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 If you define Java beans without an xml file, there are two options:

 - Annotation-based configuration.
 This requires the use of annotations like @Autowired and @Component on the application's component classes
 - Java-based configuration.
 A class annotated with @Configuration contains code and annotations that define the beans and the wiring.
-The @Beans methods act as static factory methods.
+The @Bean methods act as static factory methods.

 Depending on what strategy you choose for defining beans and their configuration, you choose the specific implementation of ApplicationContext.
 For example, xml-based configuration is served by implementations that have Xml in their name.